 Nike.
 Nike has implemented omni-channel retailing by fully integrating their stores with their online presence in terms of both design and functionality.
 Both store and site are designed with a colorful, vibrant aesthetic that encourages exploration.
 Consumers can shop anywhere–online, in-store, via mobile–and order products to be shipped anywhere as well.
 In addition, the NIKEiD service is a unique offering that allows customers to design custom footwear and other merchandise for a fun, personalized design.
 This service is available online and in some stores, and store associates are trained to promote online options when they best suit a customer’s needs.
 In 2016, Nike took the added step of opening a richer in-store experience for shoppers in the Soho area of New York: the 55,000-sq-ft space boasts a mini basketball court, treadmill, soccer area, and customization shoe bar.
-It’s an experience that e-commerce can’t offer.
+Nike stores in China have even begun testing an immersive video game experience where customers can try out new shoes in a fantasy world.
+It’s an experience that e-commerce alone can’t offer.

 DSW.
 TotalRetail’s Top 100 Omni-Channel Retailers Report awards the number-one ranking to DSW, and for good reason.
 The shoe retailer tied with three other companies for the top spot but received the highest possible scores for omni-channel elements like “shared cart” (where brands and/or customer accounts can share a single online shopping cart) and loyalty points that can be earned and redeemed across channels.
 It’s likely that the retailer will maintain its strong focus on omni-channel as well: Roger Rawlins, who oversaw the company’s omni-channel strategy from 2014 to 2015, was named CEO in December 2015.